ysk3a/sveltekit-webapp/README.md

     ```
     - markedjs tokenzier for @mention/#hashtags with or without regular textarea
 	- regular textarea with tributejs which later converts to markdown on save/preview like github
+    - use easy-markdown-editor and since using textarea, can maybe use tributejs or other autocomplete component, it just that, hashtag/mention won't standout just like github textarea when entering mention/hashtag
 	- other full wysiwyg:
 		- basecamp trix w/ @mention/#hashtags
 		- summernotes (if ok w/ jquery)